 The trail is really more like a fire road, wide, somewhat rocky, but not particularly difficult.
-But the climb gets you up to some peaks that give you views of all the surrounding areas.
+The climb gets you up to some peaks that provide views of all the surrounding areas.

 Wide trail.
 Be aware that private residences are adjacent to the first portion of the trail.You can take the White Horse Canyon Trail to the Los Robles Trail and do a 6 mile loop back the start, or you can reach the first peak at about 1,300 ft, take in the views, and turn back, for about a 2 mile hike.